monnierliz/monnierliz.github.io/index.md

 Join a Class with Liz

-Bones for Life® Pop Up Free Introduction
-Experience the difference with this program for stimulating bone strength through natural movement and weight-bearing posture.
-Sunday, December 19, 2021, In Person
-4:00-5:30 p.m at the Fort Wayne Dance Collective
-437 East Berry Street, Fort Wayne IN 46802
-Call to Register!
-260-424-6574

 Bones for Life® Stand Tall!
 A four-week series in Bones for Life® to improve posture and alignment to facilitate healthy bones.
 Fridays 11 a.m. -12 noon